Roy-SR-007/Somjit.web/content/publication/grp/index.md

 ---
-abstract: The **gambler’s ruin problem** is a classic example, which illustrates the application of one-dimensional Random Walks - a Stochastic Process.
-Simulation of a gambling game under the gambler’s ruin setup concerns to a gambler starting the game with an initial capital, where the probability of winning a particular round is ’p’.
-If the gambler wins the round, then 1 unit of money is added to the gambler’s existing capital and if the gambler loses a round, then 1 unit of money is deducted from the gambler’s existing capital.
-The game stops when the gambler reaches his desired amount of money or gets totally bankrupted (ruined), these two points are known as the absorbed states of the game, or equivalently absorbed states in the one-dimensional random walk.
+abstract: The **gambler’s ruin problem** is a classic example, which illustrates the application of **one-dimensional random walks** - a **Stochastic Process**.
+Simulation of a gambling game under the gambler’s ruin setup concerns to a gambler starting the game with an `initial capital`, where the **probability** of winning a particular round is `p`.
+If the gambler wins the round, then `1` unit of money is added to the gambler’s existing capital and if the gambler loses a round, then `1` unit of money is deducted from the gambler’s existing capital.
+The game stops when the gambler reaches his desired amount of money or gets totally bankrupted (ruined), these two points are known as the `absorbed states` of the game, or equivalently absorbed states in the one-dimensional random walk.

 authors:
 - admin